-James Hutson was co-founder of the Culver City English Country Dance series in 2006.
+James Hutson co-founded the Culver City English Country Dance series (with Annie Laskey) in 2006.
 He was Dance Master for the first Los Angeles Playford Ball in 2001 and was dance leader for several subsequent Playford-to-the-Present Balls.
 He has also led workshops in ECD at various festivals and other events, including LAHA’s Jane Austen Evening, the CTMS Summer Solstice Festival, the Topanga Banjo-Fiddle Contest, and the Folk Dance Federation’s Camp Hess Kramer Institute Weekend.
 In 2004 he led an ECD program for the annual convention of the Jane Austen Society of North America.
 He was dance leader for the BACDS Fall Ball in 2002, and he was program director as well as staff for the BACDS Spring Fling dance weekend at Monte Toyon in 2010.
 Contact James at 310-479-7263.

 Ric Goldman calls Contra and English Country dances coast to coast and overseas, delighting in all the wonderful dance communities he encounters.
 He loves combining simple and sophisticated dances into programs that challenge and entertain both newcomers and experienced dancers alike.
 His clear, concise, yet warm and approachable teaching style brings a feeling of form, flow, and fun for dancers of all levels, with a repertoire that extends from the usual favorites into many hidden gems: lesser-called and experimental dances.
 He’s a patient teacher with a great sense of humor.
 Contact Ric at 650-906-8707 or firstname.lastname@example.org.